Naturalistic Planting Design Course

 Attendees will have lifetime access to all course material.

-In addition, attendees and ex-attendees will be entitled to discounts on selected webinars (and recordings of them) on subjects relevant to naturalistic planting and management.
+In addition, attendees and alumni will be entitled to discounts on selected webinars (and recordings of them) on subjects relevant to naturalistic planting and management, as long as they stay on the mailing list.